I’d like to share with you a step by step into how I make my most popular design and what inspired this design.

 So we have a finished piece of art.
 I put a sticker on it and wrap it and deliver it to the gallery who have ordered it or the customer who wants it.

 And that’s it!
 Lots of love and care goes into each unique piece.
 That’s how an idea becomes a modern funky functional object!
-Thanks for reading to the end.art glass bespoke orders chloroplast coaster making dichroic dichroic glass glass art glass making green glass handmade Jenie Yolland jenieyolland.com melbourne artist moss green sparkling Sparkling Chlorophyll thylakoids
+Thanks for reading to the end.Tags: art glass bespoke orders chloroplast coaster making dichroic dichroic glass glass art glass making green glass handmade Jenie Yolland jenieyolland.com melbourne artist moss green sparkling Sparkling Chlorophyll thylakoids